 Companies House, HMRC, Stripe, Veriphy, Xero

 Winner of the Accounting Excellence ‘Small Business Accounting Software’ award for 2019, this comprehensive offering is taking the trendy angle, claiming to be ‘wired differently’.
-Despite how they might be wired, they clearly still need to cover that electric bill as their hefty price tag suggests.
-Capium makes a thing of being cloud-based, though so are the others on our list, and offers a range of similar features.
+Despite how they might be wired, they clearly still need to cover that electric bill, as their hefty price tag suggests.
+Capium, the accounting practice management software, makes a thing of being cloud-based, though so are the others on our list, and offers a range of similar features.

 The solution comes in modular form, with a range of add-ons for corporation tax, accounts production, practice management, self-assessment, payroll and bookkeeping.
 They also offer Capium Hub—an MTD tool—and a compliance tool called Company Secretary.

 “Capium’s easy to use and integrated software allows you to operate a smarter, more streamlined practice, freeing you up to grow your business and serve your clients better.”

 Although Capium might initially appear very expensive, this ultimately depends on how many users you have.
 The pricing structure is also a little more complex than it’s competition as there is a range of modules that can be added at extra cost.

 There is a Small, Medium and Large offering, priced at £115 +VAT, £255 +VAT and £345 +VAT respectively.
 The difference between them being the number of clients that can be managed, the number of users are unlimited, as with the far more reasonable Uku.
 Modules to add on range from Free to £100 +VAT.